kmayerb/tcrdist3/docs/inputs.rst

 Data
 ++++

-The tcrdist2 standard input is a pandas.DataFrame
+The tcrdist3 standard input is a Pandas DataFrame.

 The header and first line of a typical input for beta-chain analysis would look like this: